Parasite-231/HandyMan/README.md

 * Ensuring good quality service and payment options.

 ## Project Features
-This project will provide the following features:
+This project will provide the following features

 * Divided into three seperate platforms.
 * User login and registration systems.